Skip to main content

 Read Chapter 7 →

-8. Drum Production Techniques
+8. Drum Production

 A technical breakdown of sample use and transient design, showing how they create foundational impact.